 B contributory; state governments only

-D noncontributory; state governments only
+D noncontributory; federal and state governments

 Question #32